-There is a kernel of truth in this but the variances and vagaries mean it is impossible to draw definitive conclusions.
-One way is to understand what happens when more than one affiliate is involved in a sale and which types of content are responsible for superseding earlier dropped cookies.
+There is a kernel of truth in this, but the variances and vagaries mean it is impossible to draw definitive conclusions.
+One way is to understand what happens when more than one affiliate be overwritten by other code affiliates than any other affiliate type.

-"Voucher sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type" Assessing the same two affiliates mentioned previously for the fashion programme sector shows us that voucher sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type.
 This has the effect that they are more likely to be involved in a multi-affiliate sale than on average.